 - Downloading a product guide.

 - Fill an online lead capture form (B2B)

 - Buy a product online (an e-commerce website)

 In the last Macro conversion example, you must use a call tracking technology with multiple proxy numbers.
 Proxy numbers are temporary numbers that you can buy in bulk to track different traffic sources to your online properties.
 For example, when someone visits your website with a call tracking technology-enabled, instead of the visitor seeing the default business phone number, he/she would see a unique number that tracks the source through which has come to your website.

 So why is it important to understand and identify conversion types, i.e., Macro vs. Micro, and measure them effectively?!
-Well, this a FUQ (Frequently Unasked Question!)
+Well, this is a FUQ (Frequently Unasked Question!)
 As they say, if you can’t measure it, you can’t manage it – or can’t improve it!

 If you don’t define the different types of conversions, you don’t know what variables to measure and how to make your online results better, improve the customer journey, and increase engagement!

 - Web Analytics Tools (such as Google Analytics).

 - Built-in conversion tracking on social media and ad platforms (Adwords, Bing Ads, Facebook, etc.).

 - Custom tracking codes developed specifically for your website.

 - Call tracking codes for phone conversions.

 The most simple method used by conversion tracking tools (to identify a conversion) is by using what it’s called a conversion pixel.
 This is a zero-size image that gets injected into the HTML code of a web page on which the conversion would happen.
 When one visits that page, the image loads and is tracked as a conversion by the tracking tool for each load/visit.